 The Practice Fusion EHR provides advanced electronic prescribing capabilities, including electronic prescribing of controlled substances (EPCS).*

-Practice Fusion: Using an Electronic Health Record (EHR) to meet Arizona state mandates for certified e-prescribing for controlled substances (EPCS).
+Practice Fusion: Using an EHR system to meet Arizona state mandates for certified EPCS.
+EPCS allows you to:

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions